rgscoder/Recipe-Look-Up/README.md

 By the end of class everyday, I always find myself incredibly hungry but I never know what I want to eat.
 I usually scroll through grubhub looking for something close by to pick up, but lately I've been craving something home cooked.
-This inspired me to make an app that displays diffrent recipes based on what ever food I am craving.
+This inspired me to make an app that displays different recipes based on what ever food I am craving.

 One of the first issues I encountered was finding an API that fit my desired app.
 I was eventually able to find one, and began hand drawing a wireframe for the basic layout.